April 2023 Lawn Diary

 There are a variety of Lawnsmith® Fertilisers that can be applied at this time of year.
 The choice is simple and based around your soil and your enthusiasm for lawn care.

 FAQ What fertiliser to use when over seeding an existing lawn?
-Normally you use the fertiliser appropriate to your soil type but when over seeding you need to help the new seedlings and your existing lawn so in this instance use a neutral fertiliser such Humber Palmer's Spring & Summer Excel or either of the Lawnsmith fertilisers for sandy soil.
-This is because there is a much wider range of neutrients in these fertilisers suitable for both young and established grasses; feeds for clay soil or the Starter fertiliser don't reach the parts that sandy will!
+Normally you use the fertiliser appropriate to your soil type but when over seeding you need to help the new seedlings and your existing lawn so in this instance use a neutral fertiliser such Spring & Summer Natur or either of the Lawnsmith fertilisers for sandy soil.
+This is because there is a much wider range of nutrients in these fertilisers suitable for both young and established grasses.

 Once things start to warm the more common weeds such as dandelion will quickly appear though Woodrush and Celandine are now very obvious.
 Digging them out is about the only sure fire way of controlling them.
 See Weed Identification for more detail and control methods.